opendata-guru/peacock-user-ui/README.md

   locale: 'en',
   // The fallback language if no translations for another language is available (Atleast this language must be present and complete in your i18n.json file)
   fallbackLocale: 'en',
-  // The services fetch data from somewhere.Each Service has to be Imported at the beginning of this file.
-  services: {
-    catalogueService,
-    datasetService,
-    distributionService,
-    datastoreService,
-    gazetteerService,
-  },

   themes: {
     // Sets the header Theme.
 Currently Available: 'primary' XOR 'dark' XOR 'light'.